top of page

 WHERE WE BEGAN

-Group photo from the very first meeting of the partners
+Group photo from the very first meeting of the partners.
+There are approximately 55 people standing and sitting.

 Prior to the formalization of the SPECTRUM Partnership and grant proposal, meetings were held with the directors, deputy ministers, assistant deputy ministers, policy analysts, and managers from the Manitoban Government Departments of Education, Families, Finance, Indigenous and Northern Relations, and Justice from 2016 – 2018.
 Between 2017 – 2018, meetings were held with community organizations such as the Assembly of Manitoba Chiefs, Manitoba Advocate for Children and Youth, Public Interest Law Centre, United Way Winnipeg, and Winnipeg Harvest.
 Two workshops were held in 2017 to bring together academics from the University of Manitoba, government department representatives, and community partners to explore what could be achieved through a partnership and identified projects and focus areas to be examined in the Partnership.
 Partners were consulted throughout the proposal development until the proposal was submitted at the end of 2018.